fcaylus/gadz.io/README.md

 # gadz.io

-The simplest and ugliest jumping game you'll find on the internet !
+The simplest jumping game you'll find on the internet !
 But don't worry, one day, it will be the greatest game on earth !

 Try it out at [gadz.io](https://gadz.io) !